cirosantilli/db/mysql.md

 since `GROUP BY` is designed to work with aggregates, and may have subtly different semantics:
 <http://stackoverflow.com/questions/164319/is-there-any-difference-between-group-by-and-distinct>

+In particular, T-SQL raises an error if you try to do that.

     CREATE TABLE t (c0 CHAR(1), c1 INT);
     INSERT INTO t VALUES ('a', 1), ('a', 2), ('b', 3), ('b', 3);